 You know what?
 Run that by them as well.
 Say, “Yea, sure, I’ll wait another two weeks for all your quotes to come in.
 And then, since I waited two weeks JUST FOR QUOTES, now I’m on a two-month waiting list for the ACTUAL roof to get installed.
 And by that time, you can replace my sheetrock, ceiling, appliances, and anything else that gets damaged.
 You choose.”
 Put that ball in their court!

 Prove contractor credibility to insurance providers.

-And lastly, let’s talk about quality contractors.
-You can either choose a quality contractor who is licensed, insured, and backed by the manufacturer because of the amazing job they do, or you can choose the cheapest guy (the one your insurance provider wants).
+Another way negotiating with your insurance company can be made a little easier is by proving to them the contractor you chose is a quality one.
+You can either choose a quality contractor who is licensed, insured, and backed by the manufacturer because of the amazing job they do, OR you can choose the cheapest guy (the one your insurance provider wants).
 Gone with him is any assurance of a quality install.

 One of those roofs will have a higher chance of lasting through the brutality of the Southeast’s weather, while the other will fall to pieces in a couple of storms.
 And guess who gets to pay for that roof replacement in a shorter time frame?
 Your insurance provider!
 Run that by them and see if they would rather potentially replace a roof in 5 years or 25 years.

 Give proof to your insurance provider that the contractor you are using is licensed and insured.
 It could help if they are reputable as well.
 However, that last one doesn’t REALLY play a huge role, but it couldn’t hurt.